quao627/LLMOPT/README.md

     --save_only_model \
     --deepspeed ${DS_CONFIG_PATH}
 ```
-The complete MISFT code can be found in the folder ./script/run_sft.sh, just run the following command:
+The complete MISFT code can be found in `./script/run_sft.sh`, just run the following command:
 ```bash
 bash run_sft.sh
 ```